Museum Info

 Overview

 The Milwaukee Art Museum connects people with art, each other, and the world.
-30,000 works of art.
-400,000+ visitors a year.
-125 years of collecting art.
-From its roots in Milwaukee’s first art gallery in 1888, the Museum has grown today to be an icon for Milwaukee and a resource for the entire state.
+From its roots in Milwaukee’s first art gallery in 1888, the Museum has grown to be Wisconsin’s largest art institution.
+Located on a 24-acre lakeside campus in downtown Milwaukee, it is a vital cultural resource and icon for the city.

-Central to the Museum’s mission is to share extraordinary works of art, reveal their compelling stories, and create meaningful experiences to grow and inspire our community.
+At the center of every Milwaukee Art Museum experience is a driving mission to share extraordinary works of art, reveal their compelling stories, and create meaningful experiences that grow and inspire our community.

 Governance